drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

 Example: `python3 json-to-yaml.py --input <JSON-Dir> --output <YAML-Dir> --config <Config-File> --base <Base-OpenAPI-Doc>`

-The tool will process all files found in the folder specified by the *input* argument.
-It will convert the contents of the files to create OpenAPI YAML files and save them to the folder specified by the *output* argument.
-It will also produce the OpenAPI Service Document to describe the URIs of the Redfish Service.
-If the *base* argument is given, the tool will start from the definitions found in the specified OpenAPI Service Document.
-The [Operation section](#operation) describes this process in more detail.
+The tool processes all files in the folder specified by the *input* argument.
+It converts the contents of the files to create OpenAPI YAML files and save them to the folder specified by the *output* argument.
+It also produces the OpenAPI Service Document to describe the URIs of the Redfish Service.
+If the *base* argument is given, the tool starts from the definitions in the specified OpenAPI service document.
+[Processing](#processing) describes this process in more detail.

 ### Options